MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-why-random-programs-may-crash-if-you-request-too-much-memory.md

 TODO: show the consequences of making the global variable static.

-TODO: explain the consequences, with advice on how to prevent this.
+TODO: the takeaway on how to prevent this issue, and why it matters.

 [David Schwartz](https://serverfault.com/a/420793/1055398)